 Café au Lait Recipe

-- ½ cup of strong coffee.
-I use one of Weaver’s Organic Coffees.
+½ cup of strong coffee.
+I use one of Weaver’s Original Blend Coffees.

 Healthy Blueberry Waffle Recipe